ministryofjustice/security-guidance/docs/bluetooth.md

 Additionally, although such platforms usually offer an option to delete paired profiles, there is currently no confirmation that the data is actually erased to a satisfactory level.
 Transferred information might not be immediately visible or accessible, but this is not the same as deleting the information from the vehicle.

-For these reasons, MoJ devices **shall not** be paired with Bluetooth-enabled vehicles.
+For these reasons, devices be paired with Bluetooth-enabled vehicles.

 ## Best practices for using Bluetooth